Bannon: Bush presidency most 'destructive' in U.S. history

 "Bullying and prejudice in our public life sets a national tone, provides permission for cruelty and bigotry and compromises the moral education of children," Bush said in comments widely seen as a dig at Trump, although the former president's spokesman denied that.
 "Bigotry or white supremacy in any form is blasphemy against the American creed."

-Bannon, who served as campaign manager and later as a White House adviser for Trump, also accused Bush of looking lost during the former president's speech on Thursday.
+Bannon, who served as campaign CEO and later as a White House adviser for Trump, also accused Bush of looking lost during the former president's speech on Thursday.

 "President Bush, to me, embarrassed himself," Bannon said.
 "It’s clear he didn’t understand anything he was talking about…He has no earthly idea whether he’s coming or going, just like it was when he was president of the United States."

-Note: CORRECTION (Oct.
-21, 2017, 2:55 p.m.
-ET): A previous version of this article misstated Steve Bannon's title with the Trump campaign.
-He was campaign CEO, not campaign manager.